William Craig1,2

 b. circa 1740, d.
 28 August 1843

-William Craig was born circa 1740 in Monmouth Co., New Jersey.
+William Craig was born circa 1740 in Monmouth County, New Jersey.
 He was the son of Samuel Craig.
-William Craig died on 28 August 1843 in Monmouth Co., New Jersey.
+William Craig died on 28 August 1843 in Monmouth County, New Jersey.

 Robert Stewart